 Out before a long file of southern warriors they stood.
 Their chins uplifted, their eyes defiant, their breasts bared.
 Each leaned forward and laid his weapons at his feet, then stood erect, with empty hands, and laughed forth his challenge to death.
 A thousand arrows ripped the air, two hundred gallant northern throats flung forth a death cry exultant, triumphant as conquering kings—then two hundred fearless northern hearts ceased to beat.

 Many Canadians see the collective possession and exploration of this wilderness as a right of citizenship.
 But the pristine landscapes seen in government promotions—and the very concept of Canada as a wilderness—are unrecognizable to me and to other Indigenous people.
-In addition to being the sesquicentennial, 2017 has also been designated as a year for reconciliation with First Nations, Métis, and Inuit peoples.
+In addition to being the sesquicentennial, 2017 was also designated as a year for reconciliation with First Nations, Métis, and Inuit peoples.
 As an ongoing part of this reconciliation, the government acknowledges the traumas of the residential school system.
 But it still celebrates other crimes—specifically, a parks system that has robbed and impoverished Indigenous peoples.

 In the nineteenth century, some of our land was taken for farming; in the twentieth century, still more was appropriated for public works and military use.
 And all throughout these years, continuing to this day, thefts have been occurring under the guise of ecological preservation—green colonialism.

 Many in Canada dismiss Indigenous peoples’ connection to the land as romantic and irrational.
 They say that we should abandon it to move closer to the urban areas for our own good.
 In a piece for Maclean’s, journalist Scott Gilmore wrote that First Nations must “leave these [remote reserves], forever” or, pending that, be sent “a backhoe as they keep digging graves.”
 Former prime minister Jean Chrétien has made similar statements.
 Indigenous people who don’t want to leave their land are simply “nostalgic about the past when they were going hunting and fishing,” he said in 2016.
-Even Jonathan Kay, the former editor-in-chief of this magazine, once stated that the abandonment of our homelands was the only way for Indigenous people to “make a living and exist in dignity.”
+Even Jonathan Kay, a former editor-in-chief of this magazine, once stated that the abandonment of our homelands was the only way for Indigenous people to “make a living and exist in dignity.”

 But the desire for the return of these lands goes beyond nostalgia.
 The places Canada has made into parks are filled with our stories—every mountain, every valley has a name and a history for Indigenous peoples.
 It is in these places that our history is alive: our Mecca is here, our Magna Carta, our Thermopylae.

 Canada’s parks departments have treated Indigenous peoples like an infestation ever since the founding, in 1885, of what is now Banff National Park.
 Looking out at the territories under his supervision, superintendent George Stewart demanded that “Indians” be barred from the area.
 “Their destruction of the game and depredations among the ornamental trees,” he wrote, “make their too frequent visits to the Park a matter of great concern.”
-In the early twentieth century, as non-Native settlements such as Banff and Jasper grew, the livelihoods of First Nations peoples were destroyed.
+In the early twentieth century, as non-native settlements such as Banff and Jasper grew, the livelihoods of First Nations peoples were destroyed.

 This tactic soon became standard practice on other “protected” lands.
 In Algonquin Park, Algonquin people were denied title and recognition for their towns of Lawrence and Nightingale, which lay within the park’s boundaries.
 In 1895, Aubrey White, Ontario’s assistant commissioner of Crown lands, wrote of the presence of Algonquin people in language that we now reserve for the Asian pine beetle: “You know the predatory habits of these people, how they roam about, and how difficult it is to keep watch of their movements in the forest.”
 The Algonquin people were eventually forced out into distant reserves.